 Reception events are held inside the Legion, with free movement around the galleries to enjoy a private viewing of the museum’s collections of statues, paintings, prints and drawings.
 You could be sipping cocktails in the Hall of Antiquities!
 It’s just stunning – grown-up and formal.

 The costs are numerous and will start to add up easily from the base price.
-Due to it being a public museum, the earliest start time is pretty late – likely 7pm by the time you have it all set up.
+Due to it being a public museum, the earliest start time is pretty late – likely as late as 6 or 7pm by the time you have it all set up.

-Rentals only last 4 hours excluding load in/out time.
+Rentals last 4 hours excluding load in/out time.

 As you can imagine, there are lots of rules in a venue like this, surrounded by priceless artwork.
 You’ll need an experienced planner to help navigate it all and stay within the rules.